Special Projects Fund

 Asian Americans represent 16% of New York City’s population.
 In March 2021, the Center for the Study of Hate & Extremism noted an 883% increase in hate crimes against Asians in New York City since 2019.
 Victims of these racially motivated incidents or crimes may experience fear and shock, followed by anger, anxiety, depression, social isolation, and helplessness.
 Members of targeted groups may also experience mental health burdens even if they have not been personally attacked.
 Those who want to seek help may lack access to linguistically and culturally appropriate mental health services.
 In 2021, NYHealth awarded Asian American Federation (AAF) a grant to support its Hope Against Hate Campaign, which improves access to high-quality mental health services and support recovery for members of the Asian community in New York City.

-Under this grant, AAF will provide mental health support to Asian families through in-language workshops designed to increase parents’ knowledge of the impact of racism and violence on children’s mental health.
-It will train parents and educators on strategies to support children’s mental health.
-AAF will also set up in-language victim support services, connecting individuals to culturally competent mental health providers.
-It will partner with safety experts to provide upstander, verbal de-escalation, and physical self-defense trainings in multiple languages.
-AAF will also partner with other organizations to advocate for increased State, City, and private investment in culturally competent mental health services for communities of color, which have experienced a disproportionate impact from COVID-19.
+Under this grant, AAF provided mental health support to Asian families through in-language workshops designed to increase parents’ knowledge of the impact of racism and violence on children’s mental health.
+It trained parents and educators on strategies to support children’s mental health and set up in-language victim support services, connecting individuals to culturally competent mental health providers.
+It also partnered with safety experts to provide upstander, verbal de-escalation, and physical self-defense trainings in multiple languages.
+Finally, AAF partnered with other organizations to advocate for increased State, City, and private investment in culturally competent mental health services for communities of color, which have experienced a disproportionate impact from COVID-19.